Children, Schools and Families Act 2010

 Government Spending

-The Act stipulated that any expenditure incurred by a Minister of the Crown under its provisions, and any increase in sums payable under other enactments attributable to the Act, would be paid out of money provided by Parliament.
-No specific figures were provided in the Act itself.
+The Act mandates that any expenditure incurred by a Minister of the Crown in implementing its provisions, and any increases in sums payable under other enactments due to this Act, will be covered by funds provided by Parliament.
+No specific figures are provided in the Act itself.

 Groups Affected

-• Local Safeguarding Children Boards (LSCBs): The Act enhances their powers to request and access information relevant to their functions.
+- Local Safeguarding Children Boards (LSCBs): Enhanced powers to request information relevant to their work.

 Powered by nyModel